-ESCER, including the right to a healthy environment.
-Courts and other relevant forums in domestic jurisdictions where various ESCER are constitutionally recognized, such as Colombia, 19 Mexico, 20 Nepal,21 and the Philippines,22 have recognized the impacts of the climate crisis on human rights, holding that failure to adequately address climate change impedes the realization of ESCER.
-For example, the Supreme Court of Justice of Colombia found that the State violated 25 young people's constitutional rights to a healthy environment, health, food, and water by failing to prevent the deforestation of the Amazon rainforest, an action which the Court recognized contributes to climate change; the ruling recognized that "the fundamental rights to life, health, basic necessities, liberty and human dignity are significantly linked and determined by the environment and ecosystem.
-Without a healthy environment, subjects of law and sentient beings in general will not be able to survive, much less protect those rights, for our children or for future generations..."23
+National courts have also held that the consequences of climate change negatively affect the enjoyment of ESCER, including the right to a healthy environment.
+Courts and other relevant forums in domestic jurisdictions where various ESCER are constitutionally recognized, such as Colombia, Mexico, Nepal, and the Philippines, have recognized the impacts of the climate crisis on human rights and held that failure to adequately address climate change impedes the realisation of ESCER.
+The Supreme Court of Justice of Colombia found that the State violated 25 young people's constitutional rights to a healthy environment, health, food, and water by failing to prevent the deforestation of the Amazon rainforest, which the Court said contributes to climate change; the ruling recognized that "the fundamental rights to life, health, basic necessities, liberty and human dignity are significantly linked and determined by the environment and ecosystem.
+Without a healthy environment, subjects of law and sentient beings in general will not be able to survive, much less protect those rights, for our children or for future generations..."24